Admission to the MBA program –

 Admission requirements for the MBA program at WHU

-The Master of Business Administration: 130 colleges, universities, and academies across Germany offer 256 different MBA programs.
+The Master of Business Administration (MBA): 130 colleges, universities, and academies across Germany offer 256 different MBA programs.
 Many prospective students wonder about the difference between the individual study paths and degree programs.
 Which one should they choose?
 And the choice of university is also an important decision.
 Besides the cost and the format, admission requirements for MBA programs are also a crucial factor.
 Most universities offering MBA programs have selection criteria that include a statement of purpose, professional experience, a personal interview, or even an admissions exam.
 Almost all universities have the GMAT and TOEFL or the GRE and IELTS as admission requirements.
 And so does WHU.
 So, what are these acronyms all about?

 Test of English as a Foreign Language (TOEFL)